 On the GED Math test, you will find various question types:

-- Multiple-choice – this is the question type you’ll see most.
+- Multiple-choice – this the question type you’ll see most.
 You’ll have to choose the correct answer or the best answer from 4 or 5 options.

 - Multiple-select – with multiple-select questions, you need to choose all correct answers from several options.
 Instead of having just 1 correct answer option, there can be more correct answer choices.